jp1884/techvolution-vegas-baby/Techvolution_VIII_blog/intel_on_intel.md

 Just in the past few weeks your media coverage has been "Is Intel Actually Screwed", "COLLAPSE: Intel is Falling Apart", "The End Times of Intel", "Intel Will Never Recover".

-The dramatic proclamations against you come from people who want faster computers every year, but aren't in the kitchen dealing with countless suppliers, waiting on building permits, interpreting environmental rules, following union laws,...
+The dramatic proclamations against you come from people who want faster computers every year, but aren't in the kitchen dealing with: countless suppliers, waiting on building permits, interpreting environmental rules, following union laws...

 All while working on a modern Manhattan Project.